| Owner | Philip Rash | ||||||

 | Tires | 4 round ones | ||||||

 | Additional Features | Power Steering pump (used pump from an MR2) provides adequate pressure for steering rack.
 Vehicle steers very easily.
-Iota 12VDC supply and heater are powered from 120VAC when vehicle is plugged in to external power. | ||||||
+Performance much improved since installing the Synkromotive controller.
+(Previously had a Curtis 1231C.)
+Also really like the capability to set many different operating parameters (max currents, min battery voltage, etc). | ||||||

 | Started conversion in September 2008.
 Got it inspected and tagged July 2010.
 Been driving it to work and back home (approx average 8 miles per day) most work days since early August 2010.
-Even though acceleration isn't very impressive, it's still fun to drive and nice to have reduced my gasoline consumption! *Credit for the nickname goes to a friend - though the vehicle is not hybrid, I still got a chuckle out of his nickname for it! | |||||||
+Can really tell the difference in acceleration and efficiency when the truck went from 1500 pounds of lead-acid to 200 pounds of Lithium.
+(January 2018) Fun to drive and nice to have reduced my gasoline consumption! *Credit for the nickname goes to a friend - though the vehicle is not hybrid, I still got a chuckle out of his nickname for it! | |||||||